danieltt/pktgen/README.md

 to read the results

 > cat /proc/net/pktgen/pgrx

+and change output format:

 > echo display script > /proc/net/pktgen/pgrx

 examples for transmitting can be found at the examples folder.
-For more details look at the pktgen documetation in the linux kernel  Documentation/networking/pktgen.txt
+For more details look at the pktgen documetation in the linux kernel *Documentation/networking/pktgen.txt*